Consultation

 Alternative Investments (Art, Collectibles)

-Consider legal aspects: How HGB, IFRS and securities law influence asset valuation
+Consider legal aspects: How HGB, IFRS, and securities law influence asset valuation

-Consider legal aspects: How HGB, IFRS and securities law influence asset valuation
+Consider legal aspects: How HGB, IFRS, and securities law influence asset valuation

-Consider legal aspects: How HGB, IFRS and securities law influence asset valuation
+Consider legal aspects: How HGB, IFRS, and securities law influence asset valuation

-Consider legal aspects: How HGB, IFRS and securities law influence asset valuation
+Consider legal aspects: How HGB, IFRS, and securities law influence asset valuation

-Accounting of Assets According to HGB and IFRS
+Accounting of Assets according to HGB and IFRS

 Tax Treatment of Assets

-Securities Law Aspects in Changes to Assets
+Securities Law Aspects in Asset Changes

 Importance of Retirement Planning